iyulab/DollarSignEngine/README.md

 The DollarSignEngine is a robust C# library designed to simplify the process of dynamically evaluating and interpolating expressions at runtime.
 Ideal for applications requiring on-the-fly script execution, it offers developers the flexibility to inject variables and execute complex C# expressions seamlessly.

+## Guiding Principles

+1. **Core Purpose**: Enable runtime evaluation of C# string interpolation ($"{}") exactly as it works in compile-time C#.

+2. **Extension Rules**:
+   - All features natively supported in C# string interpolation must be maintained
+   - Avoid extending functionality beyond standard C# interpolation syntax
+   - Only add features essential for runtime evaluation

+3. **Contributor Guidelines**: This library's sole purpose is runtime evaluation of C# interpolation strings.
+Additional features should only be considered if they directly support this core purpose.

 ## Features

 - **Dynamic Expression Evaluation:** Evaluate C# expressions dynamically at runtime, with support for interpolation and complex logic.